ckeditor/ckeditor5/docs/framework/guides/deep-dive/localization.md

 ## Adding translations and localizing the editor UI

-First of all, if you have found a missing or incorrect translation in any of CKEditor 5 features, {@link framework/guides/contributing/contributing#translating see how you can contribute to the project}!
+First of all, if you found a missing or incorrect translation in any of CKEditor 5 features, {@link framework/guides/contributing/contributing#translating see how you can contribute to the project}.
 CKEditor 5 is an Open Source project used by people from all around the world, so your help will be appreciated by others.

 Adding translations to the editor can be done in three ways to satisfy various needs.